-- Meet your youth librarians.
-They want to help you!
+- Meet your youth librarian.
+We want to help you!

-- Follow your child's reading interest.
-It's incredible where it will take both of you.
+- Follow your child’s reading interests.
+It’s incredible where they will take both of you.

 - There is a book for every reader.
 Explore all kinds of fiction and nonfiction.